Published on February 8th, 2018 | by Ruben0

 Atamán was an old brand by Bodegas Barbadillo which was first registered in 1943 but had not been used since the mid-1970s.
 Early 2017 it was relaunched as a series of traditional products that were once hugely popular but that are now largely forgotten.
 The old logotype looks surprisingly fresh today.

 Quina or vino quinado was a curious flavoured wine that was often had for health reasons.
 Popular in the 1950-1960s, it was even given to children for its medicinal properties, whetting the appetite and helping digestion for instance.
 It shares some characteristics with vermouth, in the sense that it is a fortified wine infused with a range of herbs, most importantly quinine which imparts a typical bitterness (also in tonic).
+For more information, read my article about sherry vermouth.
 This Atamán quina has been maturing and concentrating in wooden barrels for over 40 years, which is highly unusual.
 They must have been at least half serious naming this inquina on the label (aversion in Spanish) rather than quina.

 Most of the Atamán wines have been moved to a dedicated section of the old Angioletti bodega in Sanlúcar.
 The quina has been filled into glass demijohns to stop the bitterness increase further.
 There will be enough to sustain (very small) releases over the next years.
 A new vermouth is also being prepared, using the old Ataman version as a base.
 The ponche and cacao are very scarce though, so all of it has been bottled and will be very difficult to find (respectively 80 / 40 small bottles per year).